Area races: Hardister survives early scare; Robinson handily wins; other Democrats roll

 The venerable Gladys Robinson was reelected to a seventh term on Tuesday night.

-The 72-year-old Democrat handily defeated Paul Schumacher, a Republican retiree and political neophyte, garnering xx% of the vote in the N.C.
+The 72-year-old Democrat handily defeated Paul Schumacher, a Republican retiree and political neophyte, garnering a whopping 73% of the vote in the N.C.
 Senate District 28 race.

 Schumacher, a 66-year-old Air Force veteran, ran on a platform of government overreach, among other issues, but it wasn't enough to unseat an opponent in Robinson who has earned admirers from across the political spectrum.